 In this day in age; clean and green beauty products can be incredibly difficult to decipher the difference between.

-There are plenty of beauty products that claim to be “clean” or “green” and when you look closely at their ingredients you will see that they are in fact not filed under the right category of “clean” or “green”.
+There are plenty of beauty products that claim to be “clean” or “green” and when you look closely at their ingredients you will see that they are not filed under the right category of “clean” or “green”.

 Why Clean Beauty?

 The skin is the largest organ of the body and it absorbs what is put on it too.
 Many beauty products are formulated with ingredients that are known as endocrine disruptors which have the potential to interfere with our reproductive and neurologic systems.
 This is just one example of the health risks ingredients may pose.
 The beauty industry can use harmful ingredients because regulation of beauty product ingredients is easy to work around and the laws have not been changed since the early 1900s.

 Fragrance, for example, is a vague term, and corporations are not required to disclose what comprises their “fragrance”.
 In other words, they can sneak in nasty ingredients under the guise of “fragrance”, and some harmful chemicals are listed right on the ingredient label–it’s just hard for us to read and understand what they are.

 In addition to our health, it’s important to use non-toxic products for the health of our mama Earth, too.
 Everything we use that goes down the drain ultimately has an impact on wildlife and the environment.
 Take BHA and BHT for example–two commonly used preservatives that are toxic to marine life.
 Silicones are another example, which bioaccumulates marine life and further up the food chain.
 Ultimately, these toxins make their way back into our system as they move up through the food chain.